Elehuris Montero Player Props: Rockies vs. Diamondbacks

 Elehuris Montero At The Plate

-- Montero has seven doubles, a triple, four home runs and five walks while hitting .192.
+- Montero is hitting .194 with seven doubles, a triple, five home runs and five walks.

-- In 42.6% of his games this season (20 of 47), Montero has picked up at least one hit, and in eight of those games (17.0%) he recorded multiple hits.

-- He has gone deep in 8.5% of his games this year, and 2.4% of his trips to the plate.
+- In five games this year, he has hit a home run (10.4%, and 3% of his trips to the dish).

-- Montero has an RBI in 15 of 47 games this season, with multiple RBI in four of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.